 - Hair drying salon

 The local village is more than equipped to deal with any other needs you may have.
-It boasts a butcher, two pubs, a fish and chip shop, post office/store, bistro, and coffee shop.
+It boasts a butcher, two pubs, a fish and chip shop, a post office/store, a bistro, and a coffee shop.

 Situated just over two miles from Staithes and six miles from Whitby, Runswick Bay is an ideal base for a Staithes camping holiday.
 It also offers great access to the Cleveland Way Walk and beach which is within walking distance.

 Tents (up to five metres wide), caravans, motorhomes, and campervans are all welcome here, as are dogs.
-If you fancy something a little fancier then their are some glamping options available here.
+If you fancy something a little fancier then there are some glamping options available here.

 Runswick Bay Caravanning & Camping offers the capacity of thirty-two pitches with electric hook up, mainly grass but a few are hard standing.
 Facilities are basic here include: